KjetilAlfredsen/Asteroids/README.md

 A small Asteroids project made during a course at Boot.Dev

-Spacebar - shoot
+Spacebar - shoot,
-WASD: Move and rotate
+WASD - Move and rotate